MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Experiments

-For all the zero-shot baselines, we use an A*~\cite{hart1968formal, busch2024mapallrealtimeopenvocabulary} planner.
-The agent take as inputs egocentric RGB-D images as well as GPS and compass readings relative to the starting pose in the episode.
-It also has access to the language instruction describing the current goal $g_i$ at any given time step.
-The action space is composed of four actions: \textit{move forward} by 25 cm, \textit{turn left} by 30°, \textit{turn right} by 30°, and \textit{found}.
-An episode is considered successful if the agent generates a \textit{found} action within 1.5 meters of the goal.
-We use SED~\cite{xie2024sed} patch features to build the multi-layer map and Yolo-World as an object detector in \methodnameshort.
-Our map has three layers and each 2D grid cell maps to 6 cm in the physical space.
+\mypara{Implementation.} For all the baselines, we use an A*~\citep{hart1968formal, busch2024mapallrealtimeopenvocabulary} planner.
+We use SED~\citep{xie2024sed} patch features to build the multi-layer map and Yolo-World as an object detector in \methodnameshort.
+For experiments reported in this section, our map has three layers and each 2D grid cell side maps to 6 cm in the physical space.
 Using 1$\times$A40 GPU, it takes $\sim$8 hours for evaluating our method on the full test split.
+For our experiments, we report the mean performance over five runs with random seeds and observe a standard deviation of $\pm$2.5.